-Often confused with the morning-after/Plan B pill, an emergency contraceptive, the abortion pill is a method used to terminate pregnancies up to 10 weeks of gestation.
+Often confused with the morning-after pill or Plan B, an emergency contraceptive, the abortion pill is a method used to terminate pregnancies up to 10 weeks of gestation.

 The abortion pill is actually a series of two pills, rather than just one.

-After you have confirmed your pregnancy, the first step is to take a pill called mifepristone, which is an antiprogestin.
+The first pill is called mifepristone, which is an antiprogestin.
 It blocks your progesterone levels from increasing which essentially stalls or stops the pregnancy.

-Now that the pregnancy has been stopped, the second pill will force your uterus to contract so that it will expel the fetus and uterine lining.
+The second pill, called misoprostol, is taken 24-48 hours later.
+This second pill will force your uterus to contract so that it expels the pregnancy and uterine lining.

 This early procedure is called a medication abortion and is not usually prescribed any later than 70 days (10 weeks) gestation.
 It comprises up to 40% of abortions in the US.